Location

 CSTA will provide meals during our meeting:

-- Complimentary hot breakfast is available at the hotel, so please plan to eat breakfast before our meeting begins at 8:30am.
+- Complimentary hot breakfast is available at the hotel (6:30 to 8:00 am), so please plan to eat breakfast before traveling to UCSD for our meeting.

-- Lunch and snacks will be catered in the Microsoft meeting space.
+- Lunch and snacks will be catered in the UCSD meeting space.

-- Complimentary hot breakfast is available at the hotel, so please plan to eat breakfast before our meeting begins at 8:30am.
+- Complimentary hot breakfast is available at the hotel (6:30 to 8:00 am), so please plan to eat breakfast before traveling to UCSD for our meeting.

-- Lunch and snacks will be catered in the Microsoft meeting space.
+- Lunch and snacks will be catered in the UCSD meeting space.

 Meals provided should accommodate all dietary restrictions as indicated in registration forms.
-Please let Jake know if your needs are not met.
+Please let Jake or Kaylah know if your needs are not met.

-You will be responsible for other meals while traveling to and from New York City, including Sunday dinner for the high school team.
-We will to offset meal and other travel expenses with a flat travel stipend ($200 or $270 for the high school team).
+You will be responsible for other meals while traveling to and from San Diego.
+We will to offset meal and other travel expenses with a flat travel stipend ($200).

-You will receive a $200 stipend ($270 for high school team members) from CSTA to assist in covering your airport parking, ground transportation, and meals outside of those being provided.
-CSTA will distribute this stipend payment approximately 3-5 business days after your departure from New York.
+You will receive a $200 stipend from CSTA to assist in covering your airport parking, ground transportation, and meals outside of those being provided.
+CSTA will distribute this stipend payment approximately 3-5 business days after your departure from San Diego.
 You will receive an email from us through our vendor, Tremendous, with directions on how to access your payment.
 Please look for this email during the week following the convening.

 - Laptop and charger